 Keep in mind, ranking on Google is a process.
 SEO is a long-term strategy.

-- Since web crawlers, like the Googlebot, discover your site through links, one way to gain incoming links is by creating social networking pages and adding links to your new website from those social media pages.
-Consider joining Twitter, Facebook, Google+, LinkedIn, and Pinterest.
+- Since web crawlers will discover your site through links, one way to gain incoming links is by creating social networking pages and adding links to your new website from those social media pages.
+Consider joining Twitter, Facebook, LinkedIn, and Pinterest.
 See Understanding Social Media.

 - Also remember that blog content is generally crawled and indexed much faster than regular pages on a static website, so consider having a blog that supports your website.

-Remember that when you type in a Google Search box, you are actually searching the Google index, not the whole Internet.
-So be sure to give Google and the other search engines time to discover your site.
-In the meantime, include the complete URL of your website in the address bar of a web browser to find it.
+Remember that when you type in a Google Search Box, you’re actually searching the Google index, not the whole Internet.
+So be sure to give Google, and the other search engines, time to discover your website.
+In the meantime, include the complete URL of your site in the address bar of a web browser to find it.